efalk/trm/Forms.md

 ### resizeColumns()

-Computes the `cwidths` list which is a list of `(column,width)` pairs, one per column.
+Override this in a subclass to compute the `cwidths` list which is a list of `(column,width)` pairs, one per column.
 See the source code to ColumnOptionsList in forms.py for an example.
 If any pair in `cwidths` has a width of zero, that column is omitted on output.
 If `cwidths` has fewer items than an item, trailing elements of that item will be omitted.

 ----